Ludicro/PortSwiggerAcademy/Server-side_Vulnerabilities/Labs/FilePathTraversalLabs/SimpleCase/Walkthrough.md

-# File path traversal, simple case
+# File path traversal - Lab 1: Simple Case

 ## Description
 This lab contains a path traversal vulnerability in the display of product images.